Howard has had a longtime interest in psychology and human behavior and enjoys digging into the reasons why we do the things we do.

 This posture is easy to assume on command.
-I get the feeling that when people do it for a picture they've planned it in advance.
-When someone goes into it during a confrontation it's most likely real.
-I think it's important to note that whether it's assumed spontaneously or not it can still be sincere.
+I feel that when people do it for a picture, they've planned it in advance.
+When someone goes into it during a confrontation, it's most likely real.
+I think it's important to note that whether it's assumed spontaneously or not, it can still be sincere.
 The message is one of strength and readiness for confrontation.
 Whether the person would be effective if the situation escalated is another matter entirely.

-It's also a natural position to assume if we're thinking about how we could look strong without being too obvious about it.
-It's not as over-the-top as flexing our muscles or spreading our arms out.
+It's also a natural position to assume if we're thinking about how we could look strong without being too obvious.
+It's not as over-the-top as flexing our muscles or spreading our arms.

-When trying to determine if someone really feels as powerful as this posture suggests, one thing to look for is any contradictions in the scene.
-For example, if the person's feet are close together or they don't look strongly balanced they probably aren't completely confident.
-The message would also be undercut if the person was going in and out of the position, or if they were alternating their orientation.
+When determining if someone feels as powerful as this posture suggests, one thing to look for is any contradictions in the scene.
+For example, if the person's feet are close together or they don't look strongly balanced, they probably aren't completely confident.
+The message would also be undercut if the person was going in and out of the position or if they were alternating their orientation.
 This could suggest the person is struggling to maintain their mental state.

-The main thing we can take away from this posture is that the person knows there's some reason that they'd want to look more intimidating than usual.
+The main thing we can take away from this posture is that the person knows there's some reason they'd want to look more intimidating or confident than usual.